joelguittet/mender-stm32h745-zephyr-example/README.md

 I have personally used the [esp_cryptoauth_utility](https://github.com/espressif/esp-cryptoauthlib/tree/master/esp_cryptoauth_utility) to provisioned the device.

 Finally note that a fork of the official Microchip cryptoauthlib is used to have up to date Zephyr integration.
-This is done until the following Pull Requests to the original repositoy are pending:
+This is done until the following Pull Requests to the original repository are pending:
 - https://github.com/MicrochipTech/cryptoauthlib/pull/354
 - https://github.com/MicrochipTech/cryptoauthlib/pull/355